ministryofjustice/cloud-platform-terraform-dms/README.md

 The following example will use the AWS Schema Conversion Tool (SCT), because it is freely available and supports several engines.

-There is no MacOS app available and it is a graphical app that requires a complicated setup using XQuartz and tricking Mesa, but in batch mode we can use a Docker image based on Ubuntu:
+There is no MacOS app available and it is a graphical app that requires a complicated setup using XQuartz and tricking Mesa.

+In batch mode we can use a Docker image based on Ubuntu:

  1. Download the binary (a ~1GB file) from https://s3.amazonaws.com/publicsctdownload/Ubuntu/aws-schema-conversion-tool-1.0.latest.zip